Talimuddin/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-In this project  I have used frontend Web Development Tolls like HTML, CSS and Javascript to create TIC TAC TOE game
+In this project  I have used frontend Web Development Tools like HTML, CSS and Javascript to create TIC TAC TOE game